drio/consul-local/README.md

 # How to run it

-You are going to need a bunch of terminals running (I hope you use a [multipler](https://github.com/tmux/tmux)).
+You are going to need a bunch of terminals running (I hope you use a [terminal multiplexer](https://github.com/tmux/tmux)).

 1. `make` will start consul.